-Acknowledgements.
-The authors thank Christian Tauber for valuable discussions.
-Furthermore, the authors thank TU Wien and BMBWF (Federal Ministry of Education, Science and Research of Austria) for the purchase of the propylene glycol-based Airmodus A30.

-Financial support.
-This research has been supported by the Vienna Science and Technology Fund (grant no. VRG22-003) and the Austrian Research Promotion Agency (FFG) as part of project no. 888109 (Lab on a Drone).
+Acknowledgements: The authors thank Christan Tauber for valuable discussions.
+Furthermore, the authors thank TU Wien and BMBWF for the purchase of the propylene glycol-based Airmodus A30.
+This research has been funded by the Vienna Science and Technology Fund (WWTF) through project VRG22-003 and by the Austrian Research Promotion Agency (FFG) through BRIDGE project 39413939.